opensearch-project/data-prepper/examples/log-ingestion/log_ingestion_demo_guide.md

 is mounted as a Docker volume through the `docker-compose.yaml`.

-3. Create an empty file named `test.log`.
-This file can be named whatever you like, but the `docker-compose.yaml` will need to be updated accordingly.
+3. An empty file named `test.log` has been created.
+This file is also mounted through the  `docker-compose.yaml`, and will be the file
+FluentBit is tailing to collect logs from.

 4. Now that you understand a bit more about how FluentBit and OpenSearch are set up, run them with: